sara-nl/swiftdocs/source/Pages/Advanced/multiuser_buckets.rst

 A user with the 'operator' role can use ACLs to provide access to users with the 'user' role.
 Note that there are *Swift* ACLs, not S3 ACLs.

-These ACLs work on the container level, users can have read-only or read-write access, also listings can be enabled or disabled.
+These ACLs work on the container level, users can have read-only or read/write access.

 In practice